rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-26-dc7a36d4579293ac-listing-of-new-securities-of-uravi-defence-and-technology-limited.md

 stocks:
 - URAVI
 tags:
-- new-listing
+- conversion
-- equity-shares
+- defence-sector
-- preferential-allotment
+- equity
-- warrant-conversion
+- listing
 - lock-in
-- defence-sector
+- preferential-issue
 title: Listing of New Securities of Uravi Defence and Technology Limited
 ---